herendicristi/PyNoita/README.md

     python PyNoita.py
     ```

+### Please ensure that all downloaded files are in one folder

 ## Contributing

 Contributions are welcome!
 Feel free to fork the repository, make changes, and submit a pull request.
 Please ensure your code adheres to the project's coding standards.